Significant-Gravitas/AutoGPT/README.md

    For Windows Users:
 ```
 setx PINECONE_API_KEY "YOUR_PINECONE_API_KEY"
-export PINECONE_ENV="Your pinecone region" # something like: us-east4-gcp
+setx PINECONE_ENV "Your pinecone region" # something like: us-east4-gcp

 ```
 For macOS and Linux users: